TNTurnerLab/PYRUS/README.md

 -t:

-This flag takes two chromosomes, found in the chromosome bed file, and plots them side by side on a single plot.
+This flag takes two names, found in the chromosome coordinate file, and plots them side by side on a single plot.
+The two names must be from regions on the same chromosome.
 Data from the fourth column of the chromosome bed file must be used, typically it is a name/identifier.
-Default color of these lines are blue and red, but can be modified with the -l flag.
+The default colors of these lines are blue and red, but can be modified with the -l flag.

 * default=NULL
 * Ex: -t BARX1,BARX1-DT

 -g:

-Threshold values for printing out names that are with below the 1st value, or above the second.
-Note that X and Y chromosomes will be 1 less than the values given if the sex is known.
+Threshold values for printing out names that are below the first value or above the second value.
+Note that if the user specificies the individual is male (-x M), the threshold for the X and Y chromosomes will be 1 less than the values indicated with this option.

 * default="1.3,2.7"
 * Ex: -g 2,3

 -x:

-If sex is known of the file called in the -f flag.
+If the sex is known for the individual in the file specified with the -f flag enter the value with this option.
 Default is F. This flag only has to be called if user wants to change sex to M.

 * default=F
 * Ex: -x M

 -v:

- Plot only those whose threshold values are below the 1st value of -g flag, or above the second of the -g flag.
-Note that X and Y chromosomes will be 1 less than the values given if the sex is known.
+Plot only the regions whose threshold values are below the first value of -g flag, or above the second of the -g flag.
+Note that the X and Y chromosomes will have a threshold one less than the values given if the sex is male.

  * default=NULL
  * Ex: -v y